 Article ID: 2587730 - View products that this article applies to.

-When you run the Set-MsolADFSContext -Computer cmdlet in the Windows Azure Active Directory Module for Windows PowerShell, you receive the following error:
+When you run the Set-MsolADFSContext -Computer cmdlet in the Microsoft Azure Active Directory Module for Windows PowerShell, you receive the following error:

 Set-MsolADFSContext : The connection to <ServerName> Active Directory Federation Services 2.0 server failed due to invalid credentials.